Adityajparmar37/EduConnect/README.md

 ## 📑 Synopsis

 - Elevate education with streamlined communication, attendance, exams, and collaborative discussions—an efficient, secure platform fostering improved teacher-student collaboration.
 - The application is optimized with code-splitting techniques using React's `react-lazy` and `Suspense` for lazy loading, along with an `error boundary` fallback UI.
+- Deployed the frontend on `AWS Amplify` and the backend on `AWS Elastic Beanstalk`